Mikaela/mikaela.github.io/blog/_posts/2024-05-17-https-everywhere.md

 Of course the user can still navigate there, but HTTPS Everywhere the extension had that behaviour too and there is likely a separate policy for that.

+_EncryptedClientHello was added here some hours after publishing the article alongside with Firefox DNS-over-HTTPS.
+See the bottom of page for changelog link._

+To put `EncryptedClientHello` simply, it will hide which domain you are requesting from https capable web server, which may be serving multiple domains when DNS-Over-HTTPS is used (browser restriction, not ECH), while generally the query for `example.net` would go in plaintext alongside _Server Name Indication_.

+It's good for your privacy, bad for enterprise network admin or those willing to perform censorship.

 ### DNS-over-HTTPS